milesroxas/Flint/src/features/linter/README.md

 - **Canonical roles + graph**: rules analyze elements using detected roles and element graph helpers
 - **Role identification**: parses the first custom class using a preset GrammarAdapter and maps it to an ElementRole via a RoleResolver (e.g., title, text, actions, container).
 Services attach `metadata.role` on violations for UI badges.
 - **Config persistence**: per-rule settings merged from schemas and stored in localStorage
+- **Structural element linting**: when enabled, analyzes the selected element and all its descendants using the same logic as page scans

 ## Class types and conventions